SalesConnection/Caction-Support/docs/Add_New_User.md

 ## 👩‍💼 How to Add New User?

-  1. At the desktop site's navigation bar, go to User Management > Invite User.<br>
+  1. At the desktop site's navigation bar, go to User Management > User List.<br>

      <p align="center">
        <img src="img/User_List_Sidebar.png" alt="Add New User">